snakeswiss/Project-saveMPO-/README.md

 2. Then try to found the page with "terms of use" that you had to accept at : http://info.service.konamionline.com/VP029-U1/info/ (doesn't exist since May 2012)
 3. It will try to connect to "HTTPS" to found accounts, user names, password, games settings, etc.. at : https://mpoweb.konamionline.com/us/mpo/ (doesn't exist since May 2012) (Need to affiliate it to the IP of actual server and rewrite the "HTTP" URL via cheat that are already in the PPSSPP infra build above and redirected to http://savemgo.com/us/mpo/)
 5. Then it will set you up to a "Server Lobby" on NA US version we have "gate02", Jap it's "gate01", EU is "gate03" at : mpogate02.konamionline.com (doesn't exist since May 2012)
-6. Normally after all of that game/client is connected to server, maybe gonna need to do more with other pages (Ranking, join host, create host, etc...)
+6. Normally after all of that steps, game/client is connected to server, certainly gonna need to do more with other pages after that (Ranking, join host, create host, etc...)

 Some screens from the official servers from 2012 taken by me age ago (sorry it's in french)